MarcelKolen/QuantumRules/README.md

 5. **OPTIONAL** Optionally you can choose to use the build in django forms and the crispy-forms expansion to add easy formhandling and creation to your modules.
 These forms are based under **modules/forms**.
 There you can create a new folder and create new forms which can use in your views and templates
 ## recommendations
 I highly recommend to study existing modules, such as *TextItem* and *MultipleChoice* to understand how the methods of the module framework work.
 These methods will also have a more detailed description as to what they are supposed to do.
 I also recommend to experiment with simpler and smaller modules first before implementing a big one to get a feel for them.

+# New game and item rules
+Games are constantly evolving and should therefor be flexible in their rules.
+Flexibility also includes being able to extend them.
+Because of that, this framework is fully expandable in terms of game and item rules.
+Adding new rules to the game have been made relatively straight forward.
+## Adding rules within the game rendering engine
+To add rules, such as for example:
+> an item may only be seen if at least 5 other items have been completed Is fairly easy to implement.
+To implement new rules you will have to add new logic to the rules files.
+These can be found under **game/running_rules**.
+The file **game/running_rules/item_running_rules.py** is where the new rules are registered and the actual rules are in **game/running_rules/rules**.
+In the **rules** folder you can add new logic to which a game or an item will be tested.
+Make sure to also add a socket variant (without and request handling).
+Once a new rule has been created, register it in the **item_running_rules.py** file.